projectatomic/nulecule/spec/0.0.1-alpha/examples/atomicapp-mongodb-24/README.md

-This is an mongodB 2.4 Atomicapp!
+This is an mongoDB 2.4 Atomicapp!

 required parameters:
  mongodb_admin_password